amaurits/CoveringMuslimsBook/content/news/Conversation/index.md

 - book contents
 date: "2022-05-27"
 draft: false
-excerpt: We published a short piece focusing on two important take-away messages from the book: 1) Coverage of Muslims is much more negative than that of other religious groups, and 2) This pattern holds across English-speaking countries in the Global North (i.e. it is not U.S.-specific).
+excerpt: "We published a short piece focusing on two important take-away messages from the book: 1) Coverage of Muslims is much more negative than that of other religious groups, and 2) This pattern holds across English-speaking countries in the Global North (i.e. it is not U.S.-specific)."
 layout: single
 subtitle: A short piece underscoring the negativity of media coverage of Muslims and the cross-national nature of this pattern
 title: For 'The Conversation': "Yes, Muslims are portrayed negatively in American media""